GLOBAL MARKETS-Q4 off to shaky start as stocks stumble, but oil jumps

 U.S. stock futures were mixed and MSCI's world equity index .MIWD00000PUS fell to its lowest level since late 2020.

-Even news of the British government's tax U-turn didn't appear to lift broader sentiment.
+News of the British government's tax U-turn didn't appear to lift broader sentiment but probably helps to calm market worries about fiscal excess, said Kallum Pickering, senior economist at Berenberg Bank in London.

-Stephen Innes, managing partner at SPI Asset Management, said last week's meltdown in UK markets, following Britain's Sep.
-23 "mini budget", suggested a bear market in stocks had entered a new phase.

-"Market fragility heading into Q4 means it is time to get comfortable being uncomfortable," he said.
+"Markets seem to have lowered their expectations for the BoE bank rate while gilt yields have fallen further from their recent highs.
+Less tight financial conditions may ease the near-term shock on economic performance," said Pickering.

 MSCI's 47-country world stocks index rallied 10% between July and mid-August.
 But aggressive Fed rate hikes soon came swinging back in, and that index has plunged 15% since, leaving it down 25% and $18 trillion so far this year.